 The performance is a well-rounded affair of joy and sorrow, tragedy remains at its core and this comes to a head, as expected, during the second half.
-The entire cast are passionate, some doting and others truly villainous, presenting themselves in role as perfect examples of their at times questionable traits.
+The entire cast is passionate, some doting and others truly villainous, presenting themselves in roles as perfect examples of their at times questionable traits.

 I must say, my only vice was the costuming, which was presented in a half-hearted combination of period costumes and modern sportswear shoes.
 Quite peculiar to say the least but the show must go on.

 King Lear is the perfect date night treat, suited for a more adult audience.
 I would thoroughly recommend the evening performance to experience the full spectacle of the accompanying light and sound effects.
 I would also recommend standing for a truly authentic experience.

 King Lear is running until the 14 October 2017.
 For a sneak preview, take a look at the King Lear: Main Themes video.